leadingagile/gather-metrics-tools/README.md

 gather_metrics.sh [options]

-Run the 'metrics.utility gather-multi' tool
-Processes all of the repositories found in the REPOS_FOLDER to creates a new run of data to be recorded as RUN_NAME beginning at START_DATE in each of the repostories
+Run the 'metrics.utility gather-multi' tool using the gather_cli docker image Processes all of the repositories found in the REPOS_FOLDER to creates a new run of data to be recorded as RUN_NAME beginning at START_DATE in each of the repostories